-In 2 Corinthians 8:22, page 1813, Paul has been looking at the people entrusted with taking the money from the Corinthian assembly in Greece down to saints in Jerusalem, Israel.
-Paul seeks to reassure the Corinthians about the men and their character and faithfulness.
+In 2 Corinthians 8:22, Paul had been looking at the people entrusted with taking the money from the Corinthian assembly in Greece down to saints in Jerusalem, Israel.
+Paul sought to reassure the Corinthians about the men and their character and faithfulness.

 Principle of Giving:

 Before You Entrust Money To Someone,